Tax Season 2015: How to protect your investments from the taxman

 "What you do when you trigger a loss, you're not really saving taxes; you're deferring a tax bill to a future year.
 But hopefully, a dollar saved today is better than one [paid] tomorrow," Lamontagne said.

 The rationale behind having a lower tax regime for capital property — whether that property is stocks, business capital or real estate — is based upon a simple but long-standing notion held by economists: if you cut the cost of investing, you boost the profitability of such investments and, ultimately, get more cash going into productive capital.

 The economy gets more investment into important areas, so the argument goes, and individuals make more money that can be reinvested or saved.

 If you are an investor, there's more than one way to save a few bucks on your taxes.
 Whether you're on the more modest or affluent end of the income spectrum, you might also want to consider the following tax-saving strategies:

-Split your income — There are many useful income-splitting manoeuvres.
+Split your income — There are many useful income-splitting manoeuvres, including the new family tax cut, which is in effect for the 2014 tax year.
 Families in which one family member holds most of the income, from a family business, for example, should consider splitting that income among other relatives.
 The income as a whole will be taxed at a more favourable rate.